-This list refers to the 10 largest communes in France by population, starting with the capital – Paris – which is by far the most populous city.
+In this blog post, I compiled a shortlist that refers to the 10 largest cities of France by population based on communes.
+The list starts with the French capital, Paris which is by far the most populous city in the country.

 - Département of Paris, region of Île de France.

 - Paris, the capital of France, is watered by the Seine River.
 One of Europe’s largest cities, Paris and its suburbs are also France’s most populous urban area with 12,292,895 inhabitants (2011 census).
 The history of the city dates back to the 3rd century BC when it became a Celtic town of the Parisii tribe, later conquered by the Romans who called it Lutetia (French: Lutèce).
 Paris is home to many famous monuments: the Eiffel Tower, Notre-Dame cathedral, the Arc de Triomphe, the Louvre Palace and museum, the Orsay Museum, the Hôtel des Invalides, the Panthéon, the basilica of Sacré-Cœur…

 - Read more about Paris on the blog.

 - Département of Bouches-du-Rhône, region of Provence-Alpes-Côte d’Azur.

 - The town is located on France’s south coast and is the country’s largest port for commerce, freight and cruise ships.
 Marseille was known to the ancient Greeks and Romans as Massalia.
 Main sights include the Old Port (Vieux-Port), the Canebière main street, the Cathedral of Sainte-Marie-Majeure, the castle of If, and the 19th-century basilica of Notre-Dame de la Garde.

 - Population: 513,275 (2015)

 - Département of Rhône, region of Auvergne-Rhône-Alpes.